1992 British League Division Two season

 The 1992 British League Division Two season was contested as the second division of Speedway in the United Kingdom.

 Summary

+Berwick dropped down from division 1 but the league lost two teams with Mildenhall Fen Tigers and Milton Keynes Knights both withdrawing from the league in June and their results were expunged.
+Mildenhall however did complete their Gold Cup fixtures.
+The BSPA withdrew the Milton Keynes speedway licence following complaints over the state of the track and several days later on 24 June, the club was wound-up.

 The title was won by the Peterborough Panthers.

-Mildenhall Fen Tigers and Milton Keynes Knights both withdrew from the league in June and their results were expunged.

 The season had a sad end when on 13 September Wayne Garratt crashed riding for Newcastle Diamonds against Peterborough.
 He suffered a brain injury and was placed on a life support machine but died 15 days later.